-The Community Alert programme is a community-based crime prevention, care and safety programme for rural communities.
-It has a particular emphasis on older and more vulnerable people in rural communities.
+The Community Alert programme is a community-based crime prevention, care and safety scheme for rural communities.
+It places a particular emphasis on older and more vulnerable people.

 The programme aims to improve the quality of life in rural communities through:

 - Reducing opportunities for crimes to occur

 This document provides a basic overview of the Community Alert programme, including information on community alert groups, the text alert scheme and links to resources that can provide you with additional information and support.

 Community alert groups

 The Community Alert programme operates through a network of community alert groups, each of which is responsible for a particular area.
 A group may be set up in response to community demand or as a result of Garda contact.
 There are about 1,400 such groups throughout the country.